Remodeling an outdated half bath with a modern farmhouse style on a budget!

 Materials-(Drywall, subfloor, paint, trim, mud, tape, screws, etc)-$200/approx/

-Initially, we had budgeted $500 for this half bath but we ended up just under $375.
-I’d say that’s a total WIN for this budget conscious DIY couple!
+Initially, we had budgeted $500 for this half bath renovation but we ended up just under $375.
+I’d say that’s a total WIN especially when we had a few ‘surprises’ along the way!

 What projects do you have planned for the summer?
 Indoors?
 Outdoors?
 Let me know in the comments or send me an email at email@example.com!